 - Issue a Writ of Execution.
 If a judge grants a writ of execution against you, the local sheriff can seize and sell your property to satisfy your debt.

 - Issue a Judgment and Interest.
 Your ex can also ask the judge to issue a money judgment against you for the unpaid maintenance plus interest.
-You may also become responsible for your ex’s court and attorney’s fees in connection with their effort to enforce maintenance.
+You may also become responsible for your ex’s court and attorney’s fees concerning their effort to enforce maintenance.

 - Hold You in Contempt.
 A judge can hold you in contempt of court for not paying maintenance (alimony).
 Judges can penalize contempt of court with jail time and/or fines in addition to your maintenance debt.